 - 4-6 dark bands laterally

-Similar Species: Grouper are rather unique in body shape and patterns, I can’t think of anything that reminds me of a grouper that isn’t one.
+Similar Species: These fish are rather unique in body shape and patterns, I can’t think of anything that reminds me of a grouper that isn’t one.

 IUCN Redlist Status: The Goliath Grouper is listed as Vulnerable and populations declining.
 The Nassau Grouper is “Critically Endangered.”
 Neither can be caught anywhere within the USA.
-Other Grouper species in Florida State waters are plentiful and not in danger of being overfished.
+Other of their species in Florida State waters are plentiful and not in danger of being overfished.

-Appearance: Grouper have a thicker body than some other fish with respect to length.
-Grouper can weigh more than 100 lbs. and there are some massive grouper lurking in the deep water you can find sometimes when deep sea fishing.
+Appearance: Thicker body than some other fish with respect to length.
+They can weigh more than 100 lbs. and there are some massive fish lurking in the deep water you can find sometimes when deep sea fishing.
 They have a very wide jaw and a big head.
 They’re quite distinctive, even without some of the cool patterns and colors they possess.
-Grouper are strong fish with a lot of muscle.
+This is a strong fish with a lot of muscle.

-Length: Varying lengths with the Goliath Grouper reaching over 8 feet long.
+Length: Varying lengths with the largest, the Goliath, reaching over 8 feet long.

-Weight: 30+ lbs. for adult and even sub-adult grouper is common in most species.
+Weight: 30+ lbs. for adult and even sub-adult is common in most species.

-Range/Distribution: Grouper distribution is wide.
+Range/Distribution: Distribution is wide.
 The Snowy Grouper has been found in Canadian waters!
 They reach all the way down to the tip of the keys, and around to Mexico.
-Some Grouper are found in the Caribbean, Cuba, Portugal, Trinidad, Brazil, and the West Indies.
+Some are found in the Caribbean, Cuba, Portugal, Trinidad, Brazil, and the West Indies.

-Habitat: Grouper prefer deeper water, but can be found around fishing piers in Florida if you’re fishing with mullet or pinfish, or some other medium-sized fish.
+Habitat: They prefer deeper water around structure, rocks, and reef, but can be found around fishing piers in Florida if you’re fishing with mullet or pinfish, or some other medium-sized fish.

 Diet: Pinfish, mullet, other baitfish, crabs, squid, octopus, lobster.